JorisAerts/coffee-script-compiler/README.md

 CoffeeScript Compiler
 =====================

-A CoffeeScript compiler using Java
+A CoffeeScript compiler for Java, using the browser version of CoffeeScript.
+Compilation can be achieved using the Rhino compiler, or using the native javax.script package.

 Goals: